EsotericSoftware/dark-souls-saver/README.md

 ```
 C:\Users\USERNAME\AppData\Roaming\DarkSoulsII\NUMBER\DS2SOFS0000.sl2
-C:\Program Files\Steam\steam.exe -applaunch 335300
+C:\Apps\Steam\steam.exe -applaunch 335300
 DarkSoulsII.exe
 ```

 The `save-file` is where the game writes your game save file.
 Replace `USERNAME`, `NUMBER`, and the path to `Steam.exe` as needed for your computer.

 The `run-command` starts the game.
+Don't use a path that contains spaces.
 Each Steam game has a unique app ID.

 The `exe-name` is the name of the game's executable file and is used to close the game.